jjhesk/ApplicationEnhancer-DTable/README.md

 ApplicationEnhancer-DTable
 =================

-Enhanced Application interface from using DTable
+Enhanced Application interface from using DTable from https://datatables.net/examples/

 ### Configuration
 key | explaination